madyanov/showio-app/README.md

       ...
     ```

-2. Open `ShowTracker.xcworkspace` in the XCode
+2. Open `ShowTracker.xcworkspace` in the Xcode

-3. Put your *TMDB API Key* in the `Config.plist` file
+3. Put your *TMDB API Key* to the `Config.plist` file

 ## Overview